HETDEX/hetdex_api/docs/install.rst

 Once you have executed this script logout and log back in to update your environment.

-You can now log onto vis.tacc.utexas.edu and run Jupyter notebooks.
+You can now log onto https://vis.tacc.utexas.edu and run Jupyter notebooks.
 Choose the options resource ='Stampede2', Session Type='Jupyter Notebook', Queue='skx-dev'.

 For TACC Users